xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 ## Cons

 * pyATS is great to retrieve this information once.
 You might have better tools if you need to retrieve an information periodically (ex: interface CRC errors, once per day).
-* If you use another operating system, the parser might not yet exist.
-It might take many more lines of codeto extact what you need using text parsing tools like Text FSM.
+* If you use another Network Operating System, the parser might not exist yet.
+It might take many more lines of code to extact what you need using text parsing tools like Text FSM.
+* What if the CLI changes and the parser is not valid anymore?

 # Conclusion